KairosDS/tabs-list/README.md

 Lit-Element web component tabs list.

-The content is the html code inside the component. the following structure should be used with the same id:
+The data is passed using the content of the html code inside the component.
+The following structure should be used with the same id names:

 ```
 <tabs-list>